bjornarprytz/card-game/readme.md

 Card game TODO:

-- AtomCondition
-  - Add context to the expression
 - Game Data
-  - Scope
-    - Create accessor shorthands for VariableProto
-      - Try to figure out a nice syntax/API for aggregations ()
-      - "|block.damage.total"
   - Declaration of modifiers and triggers
     - It's kind of hacked into EffectProto.
 Maybe I should introduce "type" in the effect.
 It's mostly because triggers and effects need more complex objects than the normal keyword effects
 - Keyword Refactor